acheype/fatercal/README.md

 ## From development to production

-To have the database set quicky, it's possible to use the same docker image than in production.
-For this, you can go to the directory `docker/test` and launch separately the service :

-    docker-compose up postgres

-### TODO Write out this section

 launch the db in development

     docker-compose up postgres

 build the web application docker image

-    cd docker/test
     docker-compose build

-for the initialization, make sur the directory /data/fatercal/postgresql is empty
+to init from scratch, make sure the directory /data/fatercal/postgresql is empty. *Warning* : dont do it in production !

     rm /data/fatercal/postgresql -rf